Always knowing when to

 - Harvest and prune regularly.
 Pruning is especially important for tomatoes!
 Make sure you know how to properly prune your tomatoes so you’re prepared before your plants get out of control.

-- Strategically plant crops so they don’t shade other plants out.
+- Strategically plant crops so they put shade where you want it.
 With square foot gardening, you can have a lot of variety in a small space, so it’s important to understand how the plants will grow and potentially compete with each other for sun.

 - Use trellises or other supports like bean teepees.
 Using trellises in your square foot garden will maximize your garden even more.
 Add trellises for vining or climbing crops like melons, cucumbers, winter squashes, peas, and pole beans.